 - First, inspect your ladder before using it.
-If the ladder is damaged in any way, don't use that ladder. - Next, make sure your ladder is set up level and on stable ground before you climb. - When setting up a stepladder, open the ladder fully and lock the arms in place. - Don't use a stepladder leaned up against a wall; it could easily "kick-out."

-• When using a straight or extension ladder, place it with the ladder extending three feet above the upper landing.
-Then climb to the top and secure or tie-off that ladder.

-• Always climb ladders face-first, using three points of contact on the ladder at all times.
+If the ladder is damaged in any way, don't use that ladder. - Next, make sure your ladder is set up level and on stable ground before you climb. - When setting up a stepladder, open the ladder fully and lock the arms in place. - Don't use a stepladder leaned up against a wall; it could easily "kick-out." - When using a straight or extension ladder, place it with the ladder extending three feet above the upper landing.
+Then climb to the top and secure or tie-off that ladder. - Always climb ladders face-first, using three points of contact on the ladder at all times.
 Your two arms and two feet are your four points of contact.
-So when climbing a ladder, three of those four should always be in contact with the ladder.

-• Always use the right ladder for the job.
-If you need an eight-foot stepladder, don't use a six-foot stepladder.
+So when climbing a ladder, three of those four should always be in contact with the ladder. - Always use the right ladder for the job.
+If you need an eight-foot stepladder, don't use a six-foot stepladder. - Do it right, do it safely and live to climb that ladder another day.